-- Neutral Color Pigment is designed to be color neutral and will not affect the hue of what is viewed through the window in any clear, dark or tinted state. - Speed Transition time is typically a few seconds. - Affordability Roll-to-Roll film manufacturing using relatively inexpensive materials. - Low Energy Requirements Film is low voltage and can be powered with a small battery charged by a solar cell strip or wired to an existing electrical infrastructure including a LAN line. - Retro-Fit Film can be applied to a sheet of acrylic or thin glass, called a DynamicTint Insert ("Inserts"), and placed within an existing window frame, eliminating the need to replace single pane windows with dual pane windows. - Sustainable Reduces energy used to heat or cool a room via HVAC systems and can use renewable energy to transition the film. - Lease vs Purchase Creative and flexible financing allows for customers to lease Inserts on a long-term basis and avoid large capital expenditures.
+- Neutral Color Pigment is designed to be color neutral and will not affect the hue of what is viewed through the window in any clear, dark or tinted state. - Speed Transition time is typically a few seconds. - Affordability Roll-to-Roll film manufacturing using relatively inexpensive materials. - Low Energy Requirements Film is low voltage and can be powered with a small battery charged by a solar cell strip or wired to an existing electrical infrastructure including a LAN line. - Retro-Fit Film can be applied to a sheet of acrylic or thin glass, called a Smart Window Insert ("Inserts"), and placed within an existing window frame, eliminating the need to replace single pane windows with dual pane windows. - Sustainable Reduces energy used to heat or cool a room via HVAC systems and can use renewable energy to transition the film.